HernandoMV/CellProfiler_AnalysisPipelines/ReadMe.md

 6. Run jupyter notebook.

 ## steps for working with slide-scanner
 1. Files are too big to be opened in Fiji, so they need to be cropped on import.
-To do this, open, using bio-formats, the low resolution version (.czi makes a piramid scheme), and draw an ROI over the region of interest and get the starting x, y, and width and height.
+To do this, open, using bio-formats, the low resolution version (.czi makes a piramid scheme), and draw an ROI over the region of interest and get the starting x, y, and width and height (in ROI manager More->List).
 Then calculate the binning (using the pixel number of the images), and correct for that during import.
 2. Split the channels and save following this format: AnimalID_Condition_Slide_Slice_Side(R/L)_Channel.tif

 # For Rabies-cFos quantification